-Career Advancement can help you find research opportunities and secure funding for your own projects.
+Career Advancement advisers can help you find research internships.
 Make an appointment with a career adviser to discuss your interests in-depth.
-You are also highly encouraged to meet with your College Adviser and faculty members working in your field of interest to discuss potential research opportunities.
+Students interested in research are strongly encouraged to meet with the College Center for Resarch and Fellowships.

-The best ways to find a research opportunity are to apply for posted positions or to contact a faculty member whose research interests you and ask if you can get involved with their projects.
+The best ways to find research internships are to apply for posted positions or to contact a faculty member whose research interests you and ask if you can get involved with their projects.

-On-campus research opportunities are posted on UChicago Handshake.
+On-campus research internships are posted on UChicago Handshake.
 To view these positions:

 4. Browse the positions and click on any that interest you; you can use the search bar to search for particular types of opportunities (e.g., “research assistant,” “biology,” etc.)

-5. If you’re interested in applying for a position, click the green “Apply Now!” button to upload your resume and cover letter
+5. If you’re interested in applying for a position, click the green “Apply” button to upload your resume and cover letter

 6. We highly recommend having your application materials reviewed by a Career Advancement adviser.
 Schedule an appointment with a career adviser through UChicago Handshake